Background

 NIRO closure

-The NIRO closed to new large scale onshore wind on 31 March 2016, to new small scale onshore wind on 30 June 2016 and to all other technologies on 31 March 2017, with exceptions to those projects that met the criteria for grace periods.
+The NIRO closed to new large scale onshore wind on 31 March 2016, to new small scale onshore wind on 30 June 2016 and to all other technologies on 31 March 2017, with exceptions for those projects that met the criteria for grace periods.

 All grace periods have expired and the NIRO is now closed to all new renewable electricity generation.
 It is important to note that all those projects already accredited will continue to receive ROCs for 20 years from their accreditation date or until 31 March 2037, whichever is earlier.

-Other related links
+Further related links

 - Obligation Levels